Bitcoin is not the only cryptocurrency you will see in the market.

 How do I buy Altcoin?

-On CoinSwitch, which is my favourite platform for buying Altcoins, you can trade your Bitcoin cryptocurrency for different Altcoins (with Ethereum Classic and Bitcoin Cash being most popular options).
+On CoinSwitch, which is my favourite platform for buying Altcoins, you can trade your Bitcoin for other cryptocurrencies (Ethereum, Ethereum Classic and Bitcoin Cash being popular options).

 How do I invest in Altcoin?